What is a Trend?

 The Truth and Reconciliation Commission was formed as a means of reckoning with the devastating legacy of forced assimilation and abuse left by the residential school system.

+From 2008 to 2014, the Truth and Reconciliation Commission heard stories from thousands of residential school survivors.
+In June 2015, the commission released a report based on those hearings.
+From that came the 94 Calls to Action: individual instructions to guide governments, communities and faith groups down the road to reconciliation.
 In researching the progress of each Call to Action, CBC reached out to relevant governments, faith groups, professional and community organisations for comment.
 We fact-checked each response with invested stakeholders.
 We also cross-referenced federal funding announcements with actual and past financial expenditures.
 We also drew information from past and current CBC stories.
+Beyond 94 measures the progress of the Calls to Action based on the following;

-(SOURCE: News Interactives
+(SOURCE: News Interactives) |